johnroworld/nodejs-simple-backend/README.md

 ```
 Note: This will listen to port 3000

-For testing: There are 2 ways to test the API:

 For reference, you can import .postman_collection.json file located in the same path of the application's executable.